 “Protecting sources is the cornerstone of journalism, is it not, Superintendent Green?”

-“I understand that it is, but you’ve got a target on your back.
+“I understand, but you’ve got a target on your back.
 Shouldn’t that trump your journalistic prerogative?”

 Natalie shuffled forward in her chair, staring directly at the Superintendent.

 “Do you really want to protect me, Javion?”